Mbell42/UCSD-CodeBootCamp-13_MVC-burgerLogger/README.md

 2020.03.25_1132 - I installed npm module 'express' and created 'package-lock.json'.

-2020.03.28_0559 - I completed researching and practicing for this app by following a tutorial at <https://bezkoder.com/node-js-express-sequelize-mysql/> by following along and creating a full-stack app from scratch using node,js,express,sequelize, and mysql.
+2020.03.28_0559 - I completed researching and practicing for this app by following a tutorial at 'https://bezkoder.com/node-js-express-sequelize-mysql/' by following along and creating a full-stack app from scratch using node,js,express,sequelize, and mysql.
 After testing al functionality, I then added this project to '/_practice'.
 I will now continue on the main project.

+2020.03.28_0649 - I finished building folder structure and adding required files with gitBash.
+I then added pseudo-code directly from the instructions in each file to help give me a satrting point.
+I then created 'schema.sql', and added the necessary code to drop, create, and use 'burgers_db', as well as create the 'burgers' table.
+I then created 'seeds.sql', and added the necessary code to insert 4 burgers, whose names I got from the TV show 'Bob's Burgers'.